 Ethel’s disappearance still remains a mystery.

 Please share this article to continue the discussion about little Ethel Louise Atwell.
-Her life is not forgotten.
+She is our sister and her life matters.